sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-11-15/index.md

 earlier.
 Niles like pizzas with extra crisp so this was his style.
 It was very difficult getting the pizza out of the pan.
 It was sticking pretty good in one of the corners.
 Next time I'll use the full quarter cup of oil that was called for in the recipe.
-It took two of us really wrangle it out of the pan.
+It took two of us to really wrangle it out of the pan.
 Here was the moment of triumph when we finally set the pizza free: